dfinity/motoko/design/OrthogonalPersistence.md

 ### Garbage Collection
 The implementation focuses on the incremental GC and abandons the other GCs because the GCs use different memory layouts.
 For example, the incremental GC uses a partitioned heap with objects carrying a forwarding pointer.

 The incremental GC is chosen because it is designed to scale on large heaps and the stable heap design also aims to increase scalability.
-Moreover, it is suited to scale on 64-bit memory in future.

 The garbage collection state needs to be persisted and retained across upgrades.
+This is because the GC may not yet be completed at the time of an upgrade, such that object forwarding is still in use.
+The partition table is stored as part of the GC state.
 This is because the GC may not yet be completed at the time of an upgrade, such that object forwarding is still in use.
 The partition table is stored as part of the GC state.

 The garbage collector uses two kinds of roots: